avvvet/blog_api/README.txt

-# to init the project
+# init the project
 npm install

 #create mysql database
+blog or other name

 #.env
-make sure to enter the database name (that you have created), you mysql user name and password in the .env file.
+make sure to enter the database name (that you have created) and your local mysql user name and password in the .env file.

 #migration
 node_modules/.bin/sequelize db:migrate
-this will create the post, comment , commentThread table and relationships
+this will create the post, comment , commentThread models and relationships

 #start the server
 npm start